vinfante1346/visualizations/README.md

 ## Service Configuration

+> [!NOTE]
+> We are aware of current tool count limits in most LLMs and MCP Clients and are working to consolidate out of the box tools without compromising on tool efficacy.
+Service configurations may change in future versions.
+In the meantime, please use `other_services` section in the configuration file to limit tool count.

-A simple configuration file is used to create tooling for the various Cortex AI features and manage permitted capabilities in the SQL tool.
-An example can be seen at [services/tools_config.yaml](services/configuration.yaml) and a template is below.
+A simple configuration file is used to drive all tooling.
+An example can be seen at [services/configuration.yaml](services/configuration.yaml) and a template is below.
 The path to this configuration file will be passed to the server and the contents used to create MCP server tools at startup.

+**Cortex Services**

 Many Cortex Search and Cortex Analyst services can be added.
 Ideal descriptions are both highly descriptive and mutually exclusive.
+Only the explicitly listed Cortex services will be available as tools in the MCP client.

+**Other Services**

+Other services include tooling for [object management](object-management), [query execution](sql-execution), and [semantic view usage](semantic-view-querying).
+These groups of tools can be enabled by setting them to True in the `other_services` section of the configuration file.

+**SQL Statement Permissions**

-In addition, the `sql_statement_permissions` section ensures that only approved statements.
+The `sql_statement_permissions` section ensures that only approved statements are executed across any tools with access to change Snowflake objects.
 The list contains SQL expression types.
 Those marked with True are permitted while those marked with False are not permitted.
 Please see [SQL Execution](#sql-execution) for examples of each expression type.

 ```
 search_services: # List all Cortex Search services